 Early morning raid.

-Um also a lot about North Korea.
+Also, a lot about North Korea.

-And yeah, if he does something to Guam, the likes of which the world has never seen, not a dare statement of fact.
+And, yeah, if he does something to Guam, the likes of which the world has never seen, not a dare statement of fact.

 Not fine.

-All right, that and much more coming up here on the Sean Hannity show.
+That and much more coming up here on the Sean Hannity show.

 All coming up.